Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 What to Expect Upon Arrival

-• Terminal fee – domestic terminal fees (often around ₱150) are usually already included in your airline ticket and are paid on departure, not on arrival.
+• Terminal fee – domestic terminal fees (often around ₱150 (~$2.70 USD)) are usually already included in your airline ticket and are paid on departure, not on arrival.
 Check your booking details to confirm.

-• Limited facilities — Basic restrooms and a small store.
-There is no ATM inside the airport terminal.
-ATMs on Siargao are mostly in General Luna and Dapa and can run out of cash, especially on weekends and during peak season.
-Bring enough cash from Manila/Cebu for your first few days, and use GCash or cards only as backup.
+• Limited facilities: Basic restrooms and a small store.
+There is an ATM at the airport terminal, but ATMs in General Luna and Dapa can run out of cash on weekends and during peak season.
+Bring enough cash from Manila/Cebu as a buffer (see our Siargao packing list for a full money and documents checklist), and use GCash or cards only as backup.

 Ground Transportation Options